amirouche/SEED/R-1RK.md

-As with the cons applicative (§4.6.3), the general laws governing mutation (§3.8) and eq? (§4.2.1) conspire to guarantee that the objects returned by two different calls to make-environment are not eq?
+As with the cons applicative (§4.6.3), the general laws governing mutation (§3.8) and eq? (§4.2.1) conspire to guarantee that the objects returned by two different calls to make-environment are not eq?.
-.

-Rationale:
+> Rationale:

-Symbol lookup in an environment is by depth-first search of the environment's im- proper ancestors (§3.2).
-If there is no local binding for the symbol, the parents are searched; and if at least one of the parents exhibits a binding for the symbol, the binding is used whose exhibiting parent occurs first on the list of parents.
-Because searching a parent has no side-effects (i.e., nothing is mutated by the search), the ordered search of the parents must terminate in finite time even if the list of parents is cyclic (per the rationale discussion in §3.9); cf. assoc , §6.3.6.
+>
+> Symbol lookup in an environment is by depth-first search of the
+> environment's im- proper ancestors (§3.2).
+If there is no local
+> binding for the symbol, the parents are searched; and if at least
+> one of the parents exhibits a binding for the symbol, the binding is
+> used whose exhibiting parent occurs first on the list of
+> parents.
+Because searching a parent has no side-effects (i.e.,
+> nothing is mutated by the search), the ordered search of the parents
+> must terminate in finite time even if the list of parents is cyclic
+> (per the rationale discussion in §3.9); cf. assoc , §6.3.6.

 ### 4.9 Environment mutation (optional)